lavinia roberts

 Semi-finalist, PLAYground Festival of Fresh Work, Purple Crayon Players, Northwestern University, Evarston, IL – April 2019

-Finalist, 2019 New Works Playwright Competition, Olathe Civic Theatre Association, (reading), Olathe, KS – March 2019
+Finalist, 2019 New Works Playwright Competition, Olathe Civic Theatre Association, (Reading), Olathe, KS – March 2019

 Semi-finalist, Write Now, Childsplay, Tempe, AZ – Feb.
 2019

-2019 Living Room Series, Blank Theatre, (staged) Los Angeles – Jan.
+2019 Living Room Series, Blank Theatre, (Staged Reading) Los Angeles – Jan.
 2019

-Ground and Field Theatre Festival, UC Davis, (reading), Davis, CA – Sept.
+Ground and Field Theatre Festival, UC Davis, (Reading), Davis, CA – Sept.
 2018

-Chaos Nights Volume II, Katzpace, (reading), London, UK – Sept.
+Chaos Nights Volume II, Katzpace, (Reading), London, UK – Sept.
 2018

-Furnace Festival, The Center at West Park, (reading) NYC, NY – Aug .
+Furnace Festival, The Center at West Park, (Reading) NYC, NY – Aug .
 2018

 Finalist, Black Earth Institute Fellowship 2018-2020, Black Earth, WI – June.
 2018

-Treasure Valley Children’s Theatre, Surel’s Place, (reading), Boise, ID – Feb.
+Treasure Valley Children’s Theatre, Surel’s Place, (Reading), Boise, ID – Feb.
 2018

 IMG_0936